natepisarski/HumDrum/MAP.md

 ### Files
 Files is a subsection of Operations that relates to operations of files / directories.

+### Database
+ Database contains classes and features used for dealing with a database as native objects.

+#### Column
+Column is the class that makes up a table.
+It can contain data of one particular type.

+#### Table
+A table manages a list of columns, which all have a given type.
+A table can grow and shrink columns on an as-needed basis.

+#### TableBuilder
+TableBuilder gives a syntax for building Tables and Columns in C# directly.
+No need for finicky SQL calls!
+It uses method cascading to provide a more readable table building format.

 #### DirectorySearch
 DirectorySearch is a library for searching directories recursively for files meeting some type of criteria.
 Using method cascading, heavy refining of included files is made very easy with DirectorySearch.